ramit-mitra/blocklist-ipsets/README.md

 # blocklist-ipsets
-An IP list of bad actors exploiting public infra like website, ssh endpoints, etc.
+An IP list of `bad actors` trying to exploit/abuse public infrastructure (like servers, websites, ssh endpoints, etc).
+`Published in public interest`.

 ### Features
 - Generated from active exploits attempted on my servers